BashCrash3rs/BashCrash3rs.github.io/_posts/2022-05-08-SDCTF-2022-Mann Hunt.md

 &nbsp;
 ## Mann.codes website -->

-Pivoting from the Twitter profile, we head over to the website that was linked in the users Twitter profile.
+Moving away from the Twitter profile, we head over to the website that was linked in the users Twitter profile.
 The homepage of the website doesn't contain much other than a message telling us that the target knows who we are and that we will never find him.

 ![mann codes homepage](https://user-images.githubusercontent.com/104336820/167343215-25835972-74c2-4cc6-80b4-93a103524966.png)